mahirt1228/chatbot-for-diet-analysis/README.md

 # chatbot-for-diet-analysis
 This chatbot is developed in rasa framework. it recommends the food item to the user on the basis of their bmr,bmi as well as the physical factor.
+This chatbot will give the diet_plan to the user in the pdf format in the chat itself.

 How to run the chatbot in the broswer
 -----------------------------------------------------------